 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Sturgis has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Sturgis has few renters and college students.
 But the biggest reason it is quieter in Sturgis than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Sturgis may be for you.

-Being a small city, Sturgis does not have a public transit system used by locals to get to and from work.
+Sturgis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Sturgis with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.00% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Sturgis is quite a bit lower than the national average among all cities of 21.84%: just 12.00% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Sturgis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sturgis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sturgis include European, Irish, English, German, and Scottish.